pwa-builder/pwa-auth/README.md

 Once your user signs in or cancels, `signin-completed` event will fire.

-When the user signs in the first time, the browser asks to save your credentials:
+When the user signs in successfully the first time, the browser asks to save your credentials:

 <img loading="lazy" src="/assets/save-cred.png"/>